Spencer Dinwiddie Player Props: Nets vs. Cavaliers

 Spencer Dinwiddie Insights vs. the Cavaliers

-- Dinwiddie's opponents, the Cavaliers, have one of the NBA's slowest tempos with 98.7 possessions per game, while his Nets average the fewest possessions per game with 99.1.
+- Dinwiddie's opponents, the Cavaliers, have one of the slowest offensive tempos, ranking 25th, averaging 98.7 possessions per game, while his Nets average 99.1 per game, fewest among NBA teams.

-- Giving up 106.6 points per game, the Cavaliers are the best squad in the league on defense.
+- On defense, the Cavaliers have allowed 106.6 points per contest, which is the best in the league.

-- The Cavaliers are the second-ranked squad in the NBA, giving up 40.8 rebounds per game.
+- On the glass, the Cavaliers are second in the league, giving up 40.9 rebounds per game.

-- Looking at assists, the Cavaliers are ranked No. 1 in the NBA, giving up 23 per contest.
+- Allowing 23 assists per contest, the Cavaliers are the best team in the league.

-- In terms of 3-pointers, the Cavaliers have conceded 11.4 makes per contest, second in the NBA.
+- Looking at 3-pointers, the Cavaliers are ranked second in the NBA, conceding 11.3 makes per game.

 Spencer Dinwiddie vs. the Cavaliers